gegaryfa/gegaryfa/README.md

 ### Hi, I'm George 👋

-I'm a Software Engineer based in Amsterdam, The Netherlands and currently working in building Web Applications and APIs using (ASP).Net and .Net Core.
+I'm a Software Engineer based in Amsterdam, The Netherlands and currently working in building Web Applications and APIs.

 - 📫 Connect and reach me on [LinkedIn](https://www.linkedin.com/in/george-garyfallou-177055100/).